What a way to show off your summer garden tomato harvest than with this delicious and nutritious kale and heirloom tomato crustless quiche.

 - Cut tomatoes into ¼-inch rounds then layer the tomato slices over the top of the egg mixture, slightly overlapping them.

-- Season tomatoes with remaining ¼ tsp salt and ⅛ tsp black pepper.
+- Season tomatoes with remaining ¼ teaspoon salt and ⅛ teaspoon black pepper.

 - Bake in the oven for 40 minutes, or until the center of the quiche is set.